-(1) Reflects shares directly held by H&F Globe Investor LP (the "H&F Investor").
+(1) Reflects shares directly held by the H&F Investor.
 The general partner of the H&F Investor is H&F Globe Investor GP LLC ("Globe Investor GP").
 Hellman & Friedman Capital Partners VII (Parallel), L.P. ("HFCP VII") is the managing member of Globe Investor GP.
 Hellman & Friedman Investors VII, L.P. ("H&F Investors VII") is the general partner of HFCP VII.
-H&F Corporate Investors VII, Ltd. ("H&F VII") is the general partner of H&F Investors VII.
-As the general partner of H&F Investors VII, H&F VII may be deemed to have beneficial ownership of the shares of common stock beneficially owned by the H&F Investor.
+H&F Corporate Investors VII, Ltd. ("H&F VII") is the general partner of H&F Investors VII, Ltd. ("H&F VII") is the general partner of H&F Investors VII, H&F VII may be deemed to have beneficial ownership of the shares of common stock beneficially owned by the H&F Investor.
 The board of directors of H&F VII consists of Philip U. Hammarskjold, David R. Tunnell and Allen Thorpe.
 Each of the members of the board of directors of H&F VII disclaims beneficial ownership of such shares of our common stock.
-The address of each entity named in this footnote is c/o Hellman & Friedman LLC, 415 Mission Street, Suite 5700, San Francisco, California 94105.
+Promptly following the closing of this offering, it is expected that the H&F Investor will distribute 883,000 shares to certain of its direct and indirect partners for the sole purpose of charitable giving.
+The address of each entity named in this footnote is c/o Hellman & Friedman LLC, 415 Mission Street, Suite 5700, San Francisco, California 94105